ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 Now we can jump over to the `src/lib.rs` file and get started coding.

-## Writing Your Off-Chain Library
+## Writing And Specifying Your First Stage

-First we're going to import all of the Ergo Protocol Framework structs/functions/macros to keep things simple:
+First we're going to import all of the Ergo Protocol Framework structs/functions/macros for use in our project:

 ```rust
 use ergo_protocol_framework::*;